ShreeMijarguttu/Shree202008242/README.md

 -------------------------------

-To start cloning your source code for the StarterCode, you first need to have access to the GitHub repo URL.
+To start cloning your source code for the Starter Code, you first need to have access to the GitHub repo URL.
 On BOS Console’s Application Dashboard, look at the **Application Access** tile.
 Here, you will find the link to the Source Code.

 The link will take you to GitHub, where when you click on the green Code button, you get your repo URL.
 Copy this to Clone later.